DouglasRoyds/vimrc/doc/pyclewn.md

     +-------------------------+-------------------------+

 Now, whenever gdb hits a breakpoint, it will be shown in this rightmost window.
-If you click on (or press <CR> on) a breakpoint in the Breakpoints windows, it will be shown in a new (or existing) split in the rightmost window.
+If you click on (or press `Enter` on) a breakpoint in the Breakpoints windows, it will be shown in a new (or existing) split in the rightmost window.

 If you launch Pyclewn in a new tab of its own, breakpoints will be displayed in an existing (or new) split in another